 1. We decided to translate the logical connectors of an EPC into Boolean transitions, in order to use the expressive power of the guards formulas to represent arbitrary logical formulas.

 The occurrence rule of a Petri net requires all places in the preset of an activated transition to be marked.
 In particular, for the activation of a closing xor-connector, exactly one place of the preset has to be marked with an activation token, while all other places in the preset carry tokens representing deactivation.
-Therefore we introduce two different types of token: The token color has two values true and false.
+Therefore we introduce two different types of token: The token colour has two values true and false.
 Token with logical value true represent the activation of places, while token with logical value false represent the explicit deactivation of a place.

 While EPCs lack any net elements marking the actual position of the control flow, the introduction of Boolean tokens resolves the indeterminacy in the semantic of the closing connectors.
-The closing or-connector and the closing xor-connector inherit their semantic from the occurrence rule of colored Petri nets: First one has to wait for the information about the activation or deactivation of every place in the preset, secondly the guard formula decides on the base of the collected information if the control flow is allowed to pass the connector or not.
+The closing or-connector and the closing xor-connector inherit their semantic from the occurrence rule of coloured Petri nets: First one has to wait for the information about the activation or deactivation of every place in the preset, secondly the guard formula decides on the base of the collected information if the control flow is allowed to pass the connector or not.
 In any case, for a logical connector to occur a second time all places of the preset have to be activated resp. deactivated a second time.

 2. Considered in the light of our final Remark 4.12 the introduction of token with logical value false appears as a technical step in order to define the semantic of an EPC and to perform a net analysis in the context of Boolean nets.
 Using the results of Genrich and Thiagarajan every Boolean net resulting from a well-formed EPC can be simplified to a live and 1-safe free-choice net having neither annotations nor false-token.